kaboc/flutter_custom_text/README.md

 )
 ```

-**Notes:**
+> [!NOTE]

-- Parsing is performed first in the builder and then in `CustomText` itself.
-It
+> - Parsing is performed first in the builder and then in `CustomText` itself.
-  is important to understand that the match patterns in the builder are used for
+    It is important to understand that the match patterns in the builder are used
-  the original text and the patterns in `CustomText` are used for the `TextSpan`
+    for the original text and the patterns in `CustomText` are used for the `TextSpan`
     built by the builder.
-- Parsing and building of spans are avoided if not necessary, but still happen
+> - Parsing and building of spans are avoided if not necessary, but still happen
     in two steps as written above when unavoidable.
 Be careful how much it affects
     the performance of your app.
-- Gesture callbacks and `mouseCursor` in the builder are not used even if specified.
+> - Gesture callbacks and `mouseCursor` in the builder are not used even if specified.
 </details>

 ---